fabiuslongo/pycaspar/README.md

 ---------------

-STT Interfaces (for both hotwords and utterances) must be defined inside the Instances Sensors (sensors.py).
+STT Interfaces (for both hotword and utterances) must be defined inside the Instances Sensors (sensors.py).